oliviergimenez/poaching_occupancy/README.md

 * Build and map the occupancy grid (Figure 1 is displayed)
 * A dynamic two-species patch-occupancy model, formulated as a HMM
    * the model: vector of initial occupancy, transition matrix and observation matrix
-   * load the function showing all possible effects on the para?eters and returning the associated vector of regression coefficients
+   * load the function showing all possible effects on the parameters and returning the associated vector of regression coefficients
    * load the likelihood function of each of these models
    * selecting the best models regarding effects on detection, on occupancy and on the transition
    * estimating parameters